esurm/TurboPlates335/README.md

 Runtime requirement:
 - AwesomeWotlk, for `C_NamePlate` APIs and `nameplateN` unit tokens

 TurboPlates includes the small WotLK runtime shims it needs for timers, pixel helpers, aura iteration, combat-log payloads, and group helpers.
-It does not require `!!!ClassicAPI` as a separate addon.
+It does not require `ClassicAPI` as a separate addon.

 Includes the following libraries:
 - LibStub